nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/opentelemetry.md

 The wrapper-server component can be configured with OpenTelemetry settings through the pod templating mechanism used by the function runner.
 This is done by creating a ConfigMap with a pod template that includes the necessary environment variables.

-wrapper-server does not expose pprof.
+The wrapper-server does not expose pprof.
 Configure Prometheus metrics and optional OTLP traces only.

 #### ConfigMap Pod Template with OpenTelemetry Configuration